adnanmuhtadi/milestone-project-1/README.md

 -   Placeholder on the website with personal information to be able to reach out easier.

--   To make the hover-over features more animated
+-   To make the hover-over features more animated.

+-   To make the navigation bar collapsable on smaller devices.

 ## Technologies Used